mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/FAQ/General/index.md

 ---

-### Is MAMP PRO compatible with Mac OS X 10.12 (Sierra)?
+### Is MAMP PRO compatible with Windows 10?

-Yes, MAMP PRO is indeed compatible with Mac OS X 10.12 (Sierra).
+Yes, MAMP PRO is compatible with Windows 10.

 ---